About Dr. Sartor

 Dr. Sartor and His Collaborative Approach to Prostate Cancer Research…

 Dr. Sartor is a world-renowned prostate cancer expert and one of the few medical oncologists in the world to focus on prostate cancer.
-Combining basic, translational and clinical prostate cancer research and ensuring state-of-the-art clinical treatment have been the major areas of focus throughout this career.
+He is currently the Director of Radiopharmaceutical Trials at the Mayo Clinic and practices in Rochester, MN as of April 2023.

 Dr. Sartor’s Research Focus…

 Dr. Sartor is involved in a wide variety of clinical trials covering both translational issues and advanced treatments for prostate cancer.
 In some, he has served in national leadership positions – as either Principal Investigator, co-Principal Investigator, or chair of the Data Monitoring Committee.

 The VISION trial, an international randomized phase III clinical trial for selected patients with metastatic castration-resistant prostate cancer (mCRPC), is one of these.
 He was co-principal investigator on the trial sponsored by Novartis, along with Bernd Krause, MD, of Germany’s Rostock University Medical Center, and was the lead author on the New England Journal of Medicine publication that reported on the trial, published June 23, 2021.
 This was covered in The NY Times, given the significance of the findings.